lopcode/pellet/README.md

 # Pellet

 An opinionated Kotlin web framework, with best-practices built-in.
-Enthusiastically uses and encourages Kotlin-first features and idioms, to help you write concise, correct, and pragmatic backend services.
+Enthusiastically uses and encourages Kotlin-first features and idioms, to help you write concise, correct, and pragmatic backend services 🚀.

 Pellet handles a huge number of requests per second, has a tiny dependency graph (`kotlin-stdlib`, `kotlinx-coroutines`, and `slf4j-api`), and offers approximately one way of doing things.
+The framework's conciseness is achieved through functional composition, instead of traditional JVM approaches involving annotations and reflection.

-This project is still in the prototyping phase, but you're welcome to pull it down and give it a try.
+This project is still in the prototyping phase - clone the project and try it!
+Let me know what you think, and what to focus on next, [on Discord](https://www.carrot.blog/discord) 💬.

 I write about building Pellet in a series on my blog: https://www.carrot.blog/series/pellet/